 For more about Susan, visit her website.

 My dad was an Electrical Engineer and began my formal education at bedtime by reading me Pogo comic books.
-He lighted my fascination with history by explaining the political satire in Walt Kelly’s work.
+He sparked my fascination with history by explaining the political satire in Walt Kelly’s work.

-After graduating from the University of Akron with a BA in Education and a Ohio High School teaching certificate in my dual major of history and math, I went into business instead, because although math teachers got jobs instantly, no school would guarantee me a history course.
-The coaches had them sewed up.
-I have loved history ever since Pop read me Pogo, and I felt I would lose my mind if I couldn’t escape math for a while each week by sharing the fascinating stories of the past as if I were a story-teller instead of a history teacher.
-So, I chased smokestacks for ten years, buying and selling used electrical equipment and other industrial machinery.
-After that, I programmed computers for four decades, mostly as a hired gun (contract programmer) for companies like Sherwin Williams, Office Max, Goodyear, and others you never heard of.
+After graduating from the University of Akron with a BA in Education and an Ohio High School teaching certificate in my dual major of history and math, I went into business instead.
+Although math teachers got jobs instantly, no school would guarantee me a history course.
+Loving history ever since Pop read me Pogo, I would lose my mind if I couldn’t escape math for a while each week by sharing the fascinating stories of the past.
+I saw those “old” people and events as real because they are.
+The media usually portrayed history as something old and tedious, and I wanted to teach it as if I were a storyteller sharing yesterday's news.

-But now, I’m a writer.
+Now, I’m a writer.
 My lifetime of reading will often show in what I write because it is impossible for me to share a story without packing it full of history.

 Present times are always built on history.
 But Diary of a Robot is not so much about the past, nor is it so much a tale of science fiction.
 Consider it a story of future history since it and its sequel are starting to happen.
 There is a tiny bit of math in it, too.
 Sorry.